froman68/amuled-image/README.md

 sudo killall amuled
 ```

 If you stop using `docker stop froman68/amuled`, daemon is killed ungracefully.
-For next start file [host_config_dir]mulelock has to be deleted.
+For next start file `[host_config_dir]/mulelock` has to be deleted.

 ### Note about ports: